pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 # You are ready to go to the challenge

-A solution python script template is available for you.
+A python script named **student_code.py** is available for you into the **solution** folder.

-Go to the **solution** folder.
+Open a second CMD console and Go to the **solution** folder.

+For this code you must create a python virtual environment as well, and you must activate it.

+For windows :

+	python -m venv venv
+	venv\Scripts\activate

+For this script you need to install the requests module

+	pip install requests

-- Run the **student_code.py** file and follow the instructions.
+- Then Run the **student_code.py** file and follow the instructions.

 The principle of this challenge is to troubleshoot the **student_code.py** script.
 You can just run it and it will automatically break every time you have a troubleshooting action to perform.